-- 1 Click the applicable Sage 100 ERP product from the installation Autorun screen, click Productivity Applications, and then click Install eBusiness Manager Web Engine to begin the installation. - 2 After the Welcome and Software License Agreement windows appear, the Web Engine Setup program prompts you to select a destination folder.
+- 1 Click the applicable Sage 100 product from the installation Autorun screen, click Productivity Applications, and then click Install eBusiness Manager Web Engine to begin the installation. - 2 After the Welcome and Software License Agreement windows appear, the Web Engine Setup program prompts you to select a destination folder.
 Click Browse to locate a folder.
 The folder you select must not be the MAS90 folder.
-Sage 100 ERP and the Web Engine can be installed on the same server, but must be installed to separate folders.
-Click Next to begin the installation process.
+Sage 100 and the Web Engine can be installed on the same server, but must be installed to separate folders.
+Click Next to begin the installation process. - 3 Type the port number to use for the Web Engine.
+By default, the port number used by the Web Engine is 2953.